Strategic Staffing Models

 2. Enable equitable educational access for all Texas students through high-quality teacher residency programs as a key teacher pipeline strategy.

-3. Enable equitable access to quality preparation to retain a diverse Texas teacher population.
+3. Enable equitable access to quality preparation for all prospective Texas teachers.

 4. Prioritize long-term Texas teacher effectiveness through rigorous pre-service practice in year-long teacher residency programs.